Accepting. Caring. Loving.

 Celebrate Recovery provides a “Safe Place” for real life change in Jesus Christ.
 As participants personally work through biblically-based steps in the context of the Christian community, we recognize truth, that we need each other to grow personally and spiritually.
 This is a place we can fully become who God created us to be.

 If you are struggling with addiction and looking for a group to support you – we are here for you.
 Join our Celebrate Recovery here at Middletown United Methodist Church on Tuesdays at 6:30pm in the Connection Center.
-If you have any questions or concerns about Celebrate Recovery, please contact our Associate Pastor, Leslie Robinette.
+If you have any questions or concerns about Celebrate Recovery, please contact our Associate Pastor, Marcus Price.